 Security Camera System: Any video installation in Vermont by Middlebury with capacity to view or record Middlebury-owned or Middlebury-controlled spaces in order to assess and enhance safety and security.

-Recording Systems: Recording systems referenced in this policy are the computerized information storage and monitoring systems (DVR, Digital Video Recording Devices and/or NVR, Network Video Recorder) that are maintained by the Department of Public Safety and physically located in a secure location on the Vermont campus.
+Recording Systems: Recording systems referenced in this policy are the computerized information storage and monitoring systems (DVR, Digital Video Recording Devices and/or NVR, Network Video Recorder) maintained by the Department of Public Safety and located in a secure location on the Vermont campus.

 I. Installation and Operation

 - Any requests for Security Cameras, including the justification for the request, must be submitted to the Director of Public Safety.
 Public Safety, ITS and Facilities will review all requests, proposals, and recommendations for Security Camera installations, the proposed locations, and related infrastructure needs.
-The Director of Public Safety has the authority to approve, reject or modify the request.
+The Director of Public Safety and the Executive Vice President for Finance and Administration, in consultation with the appropriate vice president, have the authority to approve, reject or modify the request.

 - The Middlebury College Department of Public Safety has the responsibility to coordinate with ITS and Facilities, as well as other Middlebury officials identified herein, to effectively select, operate, manage, and monitor Middlebury’s Security Camera Systems pursuant to this Policy.